eProsima/fastdds-visualizer-plugin/docs/rst/installation/linux.rst

 There are two mechanisms for running the application.

-- Through the | installer.
+- Through the |eplotjuggler| installer.
 - Using the *AppImage* format, which is a portable format of the application software.

 *Fast DDS Visualizer Plugin* installer